fgma/rester/README.rst

 =======

 name
     A unique name to refer to this backup.
+Invalid characters: " ", "/".

 repository
     The name of the repository to backup to as specified in the repositories section of the configuration.